Today, we will be answering that question and putting the tomato under the microscope.

 Can Chickens Eat Tomato Leaves?

-Chickens can eat almost every part of the banana.
+Chickens can eat almost every part of the tomato.
 However, it is a different story with tomatoes.
 You need to be extra attentive when giving this fruit as there are parts your chickens can and cannot consume.

 Can Chickens Eat Tomato Flowers?